 The big difference, it seems to me, between Conservative and Liberal social spending and tax issues is that the Liberals, being essentially progressive, want to give everyone everything they need but, since they will not tolerate “means testing” they end up giving “entitlements” or tax breaks to those who don’t need them which makes the programmes inefficient and too costly.
-The Conservatives, on the other hand, are happy to use the tax system as a kind of invisible “means test” and, thereby, to give “boutique tax cuts” that target specific groups ~ parents of school age children, for example.
-This philosophical divide mean that the CPC has an advantage in explaining to suburbanites how it will, simultaneously, “contain” social spending and give working/middle class families tax breaks. the suburbanites understand basic budgeting, they are good household managers themselves and they know that balanced budgets are necessary, even as they, personally, want tax breaks.
+The Conservatives, on the other hand, are happy to use the tax system as a kind of invisible “means test” and, thereby, to give “boutique tax cuts” that target specific groups ~ parents of school-age children, for example.
+This philosophical divide means that the CPC has an advantage in explaining to suburbanites how it will, simultaneously, “contain” social spending and give working/middle-class families tax breaks.
+The suburbanites understand basic budgeting, they are good household managers themselves and they know that balanced budgets are necessary, even as they, personally, want tax breaks.

 The same issue might make a sane discussion of health care possible.
 My sense is that many young families are frustrated by the current health care system: by the wait times, by the difficulty in finding a primary care, family physician ~ and some of the examples are horrible ~ and by the fact that neither dental care nor pharmaceuticals are adequately covered.
 A “big idea” health care reform proposal might say that Canada needs a coast-to-coast-coast comprehensive health care system that: